dinanathsj29/angular8-new-features-changes/README.md

 02 Angular8 New features
 =====================
-- As Google Angular Team announced and planned, `Major version upgrade twice a year` - Angular 8 was released in May 2019, **Angular 9 is in pipeline - can be release in October/Novmber 2019**.
+- As Google Angular Team announced and planned, `Major version upgrade twice a year` - Angular 8 was released in May 2019, **Angular 9 is in pipeline - can be released in October/November 2019**.
 - Angular 8 release improves:
     - application startup time on modern browsers,
     - provides new APIs for tapping into the CLI, and